AlanD20/.dotfiles/README.md

 ## Screen Sharing on Wayland

-To share your screen on Wayland, install `obs-studio` then use `pipewire` window capture to share your screen.
+To share your screen on Wayland, install
+`sudo pacman -Sy obs-studio xdg-desktop-portal-wlr` then use `pipewire` window capture to share your screen.

 ## Chrome Flags